Who should attend?

 Research has shown that autism spectrum disorder (ASD) can be diagnosed by 18-24 months of age.
 And yet, in spite of national guidelines, campaigns, and investments in research, the average age of diagnosis in our country still hovers at 4-5 years.
 Research findings of the NIH-funded FIRST WORDS® Project on early detection of communication delay and autism in infants and toddlers will be presented.
 Video vignettes will be shown to illustrate early red flags in social communication and repetitive behaviors in very young children using the DSM-5 framework.
 Strategies to use Baby Navigator for surveillance & screening in your busy practice with links to Autism Navigator® online courses and tools to engage families earlier and bridge the science-to-practice gap will be highlighted.
 A discussion of challenges and solutions to improve early detection of ASD in community health and education systems will be guided by the speaker, Amy Wetherby.

-Be sure to go to the Resources for Improving Early Detection page that we have created for you.
+Be sure to go to the Improving Early Detection Resources Page we created for you.
 You can find Baby Navigator resources, research articles, information about research collaboration and the Baby Navigator provider portal application.
-You can also find a link to the Feedback Survey and Request Form if you are interested in receiving CMEs.

 Hosts for this Webinar